 Measuring 7,706 yards from the tees, the Earth Course is made up of 18 holes with spectacular views of white, deep bunkers and numerous water hazards.
 It easily rivals some of the best golfing destinations in the world.

-Also present is a world class clubhouse complete with modern facilities, including dining and entertainment options, swimming pool and more.
+Also present is a world-class clubhouse complete with modern facilities, including dining and entertainment options, a swimming pool and more.

 Fire Course, Jumeirah Golf Estates

-Inspired by the best parkland courses of Great Britain and Australia, the Fire Course is the second course at Jumeirah Golf Estate.
-With a links like feel to it, this course is framed by the native grass which gives off a golden glint in the sunlight and large deep terracotta bunkers.
-This course requires some tactical play, so your short game and lay up abilities need to be your best.
+Inspired by the best parkland courses in Great Britain and Australia, the Fire Course is the second course at Jumeirah Golf Estate.
+With a links-like feel to it, this course is framed by the native grass, which gives off a golden glint in the sunlight and large deep terracotta bunkers.
+This course requires some tactical play, so your short game and lay-up abilities need to be your best.